• Home

 • Limit Processed Foods: Processed and sugary foods make you feel tired due to inflammation

-Post-COVID Considerations: Due to the additional stress and sedentary behaviour, young people are developing heart issues which was never witnessed before.
+Post-COVID Considerations: Due to the additional stress and sedentary behavior, young people are developing heart issues which were never been witnessed before.
 A diet that is high in heart-healthy fats, fruits and vegetables can help minimize these risks.

 2. Gentle Exercise

 Why It Matters: Regular exercise helps the body heal, uplifts spirits and benefits blood vessels.
-Exercise can also help return muscle tone and strength.
+Exrestore can also help return muscle tone and strength.

 Steps to Take:

-• Start Slow: As per the advice of your healthcare provider start with mild exercises like walking, stretching and pelvic floor exercises.
+• Start Slow: As per the adviprovider, or healthcare provider start with mild exercises like walking, stretching, and pelvic floor exercises.

-• Listen to Your Body: Listen to your body, dont overwork.
-Take rest, refrain from demanding activities like high-impact exercise that will delay full recovery.
+• Listen to Your Body: Listen to your body, don’t overwork.
+Take rest, and refrain from demanding activities like high-impact exercise that will delay full recovery.

 • Join a Community: Think about signing up for a postpartum group or an online community to help you through the good and difficult times.